thecraigoneill/carrotColors/README.md

 my_cmap = c.CarrotColors.get_mulberries()

-And for those of you who like your color palettes perceptually uniform, here is the perceptually uniform version courtest of empet:
+And for those of you who like your color palettes perceptually uniform, here is the perceptually uniform version courtesy of empet:

 my_cmap = c.CarrotColors.get_uniform_carrots()